+'''

 Pair<string, Entity>

+'''

+'''

 { first: string; second: Entity; }

+'''

-3.5.13.6.1 Instance Types
+3.6.1 Instance Types

-Each named typeclass and interface has an associated actual type known as the instance type.
-For a nongeneric typeclass or interface, the instance type is simply a type reference to the non-generic typeclass or interface.
-For a generic typeclass or interface, the instance type is an instantiation of the generic type where each of the type arguments is the corresponding type parameter.
-Since the instance type uses the type parameters it can be used only where the type parameters are in scope-that is, inside the declaration of the generic typeclass or interface.
+Each class and interface has an associated actual type known as the instance type.
+For a non-generic class or interface, the instance type is simply a type reference to the class or interface.
+For a generic class or interface, the instance type is an instantiation of the generic type where each of the type arguments is the corresponding type parameter.
+Since the instance type uses the type parameters it can be used only where the type parameters are in scope-that is, inside the declaration of the class or interface.
 Within the constructor and instance member functions of a class, the type of this is the instance type of the class.